Vision Screening

 We don’t currently have a family eye doctor.
 Can you help?

-You can search for an eye doctor in your area through the College of Optometrists of Ontario or the Ontario Association of Optometrists.
+Find an eye doctor in your area through the College of Optometrists of Ontario or the Ontario Association of Optometrists.

 I need assistance paying for the cost of prescription glasses for my child.
 What are my options?